-- Because ANKTIVA plus BCG is administered once a week for 6 weeks, plan to be able to go to your health care provider's clinic during this time period. - After your first 6-week round of treatment, your doctor will want to monitor how well ANKTIVA is working, typically at 12 weeks (3 months) from the start of treatment. - If your NMIBC is not completely gone, you and your doctor may decide to try a second 6-week round of treatment, this is called re-induction. - To assure ANKTIVA plus BCG keeps working, maintenance treatments are recommended, but are optional.
-These occur once a week for 3 weeks at about 4, 7, 10, 13 and 19 months after the first dose. - Before treatment and after treatment to see if ANKTIVA plus BCG is working, your healthcare professional will typically use a cystoscope - a thin, tube-like instrument with a light that allows the doctor to view the inside of your bladder - to look for bladder cancer.
+- Because ANKTIVA plus BCG is administered once a week for 6 weeks, plan to be able to go to your health care provider's clinic during this time period. - After your first 6-week round of treatment, your doctor will want to monitor how well ANKTIVA is working, typically at 12 weeks (3 months) from the start of treatment. - If your NMIBC is not completely gone, you and your doctor may decide to try a second 6-week round of treatment, this is called re-induction. - To ensure ANKTIVA plus BCG keeps working, maintenance treatments are recommended.
+These occur once a week for 3 weeks at about 4, 7, 10, 13 and 19 months after the first dose.
+Additional maintenance at months 25, 31, and 37 may be administered for patients with ongoing response. - Before treatment and after treatment to see if ANKTIVA plus BCG is working, your healthcare professional will typically use a cystoscope - a thin, tube-like instrument with a light that allows the doctor to view the inside of your bladder - to look for bladder cancer.
 They may also take a sample of tissue for study to see if the cancer is gone.